lanl/c2nova/README.md

 The current implementation of `c2nova` is rather crude.
 It therefore exhibits a number of limitations:

 * 1-D and 2-D arrays must have a constant number of elements.
+3-D and higher-dimensional arrays are not supported.

 * `for` loops need to be expressed directly in Nova: `CUFor(i, 1, 10, 1);`…`CuForEnd();`.

 * Hiding C constructs behind C macros will often confuse `c2nova`.

-* All C integer data types are mapped to a Nova `Int`, and all C floating-point data types are mapped to a nova `Approx`.
+* The C99 `_Bool` type is mapped to a Nova `Bool`.
+All other C integer data types are mapped to a Nova `Int`.
+All C floating-point data types are mapped to a nova `Approx`.
 No other data types are supported.

 * Pre/post increment/decrement (i.e., `x++`, `x--`, `++x`, and `--x`) must appear only as standalone statements, not as expressions nested within other expressions.

 * C operations with no Nova equivalent (e.g., `%`) are left untranslated.

 * Function headers (e.g., `int myfunc(int x)`) have no Nova equivalent but will be translated anyway.

-* Array accesses appearing on the left-hand side of a compound assignment operator (e.g., `+=`) will not be translated to Nova.

 * `c2nova` will translate casts between integers and floating-point values, but these are not actually supported by Nova.